-- i) The carrying value of cash and cash equivalents, trade payables, and other financial assets and financial liabilities measured at amortised cost approximate their fair value. - ii) The fair value of non current borrowings are based on discounted cash flow using a current borrowing rate.
+i) The carrying value of financial liabilities measured at amortised cost approximate their fair value.

+ii) The fair value of non current borrowings are based on discounted cash flow using a current borrowing rate.
 They are classified as level 3 fair value in the fair value hierarchy due to the use of unobservable input, including own credit risk